-The dose of diamorphine you have depends on the level of pain that you have and the amount needed to control your pain.
+Diamorphine is available as injections or tablets.
+The dose you have depends on the level of your pain and the amount needed to control it.
 Your doctor or nurse will give you instructions on how much diamorphine to have and when to have it.

-Diamorphine is a white or off-white powder.
-A doctor or nurse dissolves it in liquid in a syringe.
+A doctor or nurse dissolves the white diamorphine powder in liquid in a syringe.

 You may have diamorphine as an injection into your vein (intravenously) through a small needle put into your vein (a cannula).
 Or you can have it into your fatty tissue as an injection just under the skin (subcutaneously).

 Some people have diamorphine as an injection into the muscle (intramuscularly) but this is not common.

 You usually have the injections every 4 hours.

 Some people have diamorphine into the fatty tissue through a small needle put just under the skin and connected to a pump called a syringe driver.
 The pump gives you a small amount of diamorphine continuously.
 A nurse changes the pump every 24 to 48 hours.
 Or the nurse may teach you or your carer how to do this.

 You swallow the tablets with plenty of water.
 You usually take them every 4 hours.
 It is very important that you take tablets according to the instructions your doctor or pharmacist gives you.